 Want to try everything but not sure where to start?
 Consider signing up for an Eating Amsterdam food tour which will introduce you to many of the best local specialities.

 When it comes to Amsterdam nightlife, to say that it is varied would be an understatement.
 Time Out provides a comprehensive guide to Amsterdam nightlife, listing everything from traditional pubs to swanky cocktail bars.
 One of my favourite places to drink is Café Karpershoek, a laid back bar lined with wood panels and serving good beers.
-It also happens to be the oldest pub in Amsterdam.
+It’s a great place to spend a Sunday evening in Amsterdam and it also happens to be the oldest pub in the city.

 How Much Time Do You Need in Amsterdam